 Greens can utilise socialist experience.
-Indeed liberation of the planet cannot seriously be contemplated without first embracing basic socialist hopes of liberating people.
-But my 'socialism' is non-Marxist although acknowledging Marx's invaluable contribution to understanding capitalism.
+Indeed liberation of the cannot seriously contemplated without first embracing basic socialist hopes of liberating people.
+But 'socialism' is non-Marxist although acknowledging Marx's invaluable contribution to understanding capitalism.
 Socialism should be about unity and peace, not class war, and based upon a desire for morality and liberty, not material gain.
-It marks the growth of society and community consciousness and belongs to a rich and indegenous tradition that increasingly will become appropriate as a source of inspiration in post-industrial Britain.
+It marks the growth of society and community consciousness and belongs to rich and indegenous tradition that increasingly become appropriate as a source of inspiration in post-industrial Britain.
 It is the tradition of the Diggers, Levellers, Chartists, Owen, Morris and Orwell.
 And, as Jeremy Seabrook has rightly pointed out (GL56), the greens are the new heirs.